Advantages and Disadvantages of Limited Partnerships

 Unlike a traditional limited partnership (or LP), the general partner or general partners of a limited liability limited partnership are not personally responsible for the debts incurred by the partnership unless he, she, or they agree to be through debt covenants or other contracts.
 This avoids the hassle of setting up multiple entities as a workaround to the law and lets states avoid unnecessary paperwork.

-Typically, Limited Liability Limited Partnerships Are Used Most Often in Real Estate
+Used Most Often in Real Estate

 By far, the most popular use of limited liability limited partnerships is in the real estate industry when a group of investors get together and build a project such as a hotel, apartment community, or commercial building.
 The investors are often more satisfied knowing they are not liable for the partnership’s debt and can only lose what they invested, whereas the would-have-been general partner that organized the project gets the same peace of mind now that he is shielded.

 Regular operating companies not involved in real estate can use the limited liability limited partnership structure.
-CNN, one of the world’s largest news sources, is actually Cable News Network LP, LLLP and is owned by Turner Broadcasting.
+CNN, one of the world’s largest news sources, is Cable News Network LP, LLLP and is owned by Turner Broadcasting.
 There are car dealerships, publishing firms, scientific laboratories, and asset management companies structured as LLLPs.

-In fact, a limited liability limited partnership can do virtually anything a regular limited partnership, limited liability company, joint stock corporation, or sole proprietor can do.
+A limited liability limited partnership can do virtually anything a regular limited partnership, limited liability company, joint stock corporation, or sole proprietor can do.
 This includes buying and selling stocks, bonds, mutual funds, U.S. savings bonds, and more.